aknutas/ludusengine/README.md

 The _Ludus Engine_, an algorithm for creating gamification challenges for Computer-Supported Collaborative Learning (CSCL) environments.

 by _Antti Knutas, Rob van Roy, Timo Hynninen, Marco Granato, Jouni Ikonen and Jussi Kasurinen_
-at _Lappeenranta University of Technology, KU Leuven and South-Eastern Finland University of Applied Sciences_
+at _Lappeenranta University of Technology, KU Leuven, University of Milan and South-Eastern Finland University of Applied Sciences_

 Introduction
 ----